NoraCodes/evolve-sbrain/README.md

 This program uses a simple, highly parallel evolutionary algorithm to evolve computer programs in my language [sbrain](https://github.com/silverwingedseraph/sbrain).

+If you're looking to run the generated programs, take a look at [sbic](https://github.com/silverwingedseraph/sbic).

 It is quite effective at evolving relatively simple algorithms.
 It is invoked with `cargo run --release <config file>`, where the config file looks like this:

 ```